kore4lyf/notes/Vim/vim.md

 ## How to quit vi with out saving changes
 `:q!`

-## Move cursor to the beginning of the line
+## Move cursor to the begining of the line
 `0`

 ## Move cursor to the end of line